-Greene County Missouri assistance programs.
+Assistance programs Greene County Missouri and Springfield.

 - There are two main components to the program.
 One is Energy Assistance.
 This is also known as the Winter Heating Energy Assistance Program (EA), and it provides a one-time cash grant / payment that is to be used for assistance with winter heating bills for low-income households.
 The Winter Heating program runs from October through March each year.

-The second component is the Energy Crisis Intervention Program.
+- The second component is the Energy Crisis Intervention Program.
 This provides immediate utility bill assistance and other forms of relief for qualified households to help them alleviate energy related crisis, including prevent a service disconnection or provide them with fuel if they run out.
 The Winter Crisis Program run from November through May while the Summer Cooling Crisis Program is from June through September of each year.

-- Weatherization assistance program - Save energy and save money from the Weatherization Program.
+- Weatherization assistance program - Save energy and save money from the free Weatherization Program.
 This is also administered by the OACAC community action agency, and it is a free service for both homeowners or renters who qualify for it.
-Highly trained weatherization crews will visit your home, and they will provide such services as insulation and repair homes to make them more energy efficient and help them save money on energy bills.
+Highly trained crews will visit your home, and they will provide such services as insulation and repair homes to make them more energy efficient and help them save money on energy bills.
 Weatherizing can make a home warmer during the winter, cooler during the summer and help save heating and cooling dollars.

 - Job and employment support from Ozarks Area Community Action Corporation - The most important way to overcome a financial hardship is through employment, new career skills, and self-sufficiency.
 The Greene County Community Action Agency stresses this.
 To that end, they offer GED training, computer classes, workshops, and other assistance.
 Or even find free employment placement programs in Missouri.